 It is straightforward to include these dynamic synapses in a principled way using the Maximum Likelihood learning framework.
-For the Hopfield potential, the learning dynamics is simply given by equations (26.5.5,26.5.8), with
+For the Hopfield potential, the learning dynamics is simply given by equations (26.5.5,26.5.9), with

-$$\frac{da_i(t)}{dw{ij}} = x_j(t)v_j(t) \tag{26.5.9}$$
+$$\frac{da_i(t)}{dw{ij}} = x_j(t)v_j(t)$$ (26.5.10)

-Example 110 (Learning with depression).
-In fig(26.3) we demonstrate learning a random temporal sequence of 20 time steps for an assembly of 50 neurons with dynamic depressive synapses.
+Example 111 (Learning with depression).
+In fig(26.4) we demonstrate learning a random temporal sequence of 20 time steps for an assembly of 50 neurons with dynamic depressive synapses.
 After learning w{ij} the trained network is initialised in the first state of the training sequence.
 The remaining states of the sequence were then correctly recalled by iteration of the learned model.
 The corresponding generated factors $x_i(t)$ are also plotted.
-For comparison, we plot the results of using the dynamics having set the w{ij} using a temporal Hebb rule.
-The poor performance of the correlation based Hebb rule demonstrates the necessity, in general, to couple a dynamical system with an appropriate learning mechanism which, in this case at least, is readily available.
+For comparison, we plot the results of using the dynamics having set the w{ij} using the temporal Hebb rule, equation (26.3.1).
+The poor performance of the correlation based Hebb rule demonstrates the necessity, in general, to couple a dynamical system with an appropriate learning mechanism.